mitodl/ocw-studio/videos/README.md

 If this completes successfully, the `VideoJob` status in Django admin should be `COMPLETE`, and there should now be three new `VideoFile` objects populated with `status`, `destination`, and `s3_key` fields.

 # Adding Captions and Transcript to Existing Videos

+Existing caption (`.vtt`) and transcript (`.pdf`) resources can be associated with a video resource directly in OCW Studio without requiring a new upload or 3Play transcript request.

+The `Edit Resource` form includes two fields: **Video Captions Resource** and **Video Transcript Resource**.
+These fields can be used to select resources that contain the corresponding caption and transcript files.
+The files associated with the resources are not required to follow the `_captions.vtt` and `_transcript.pdf` naming convention used by Google Drive sync.

+When the video resource is saved, the serializer updates the `Video Captions (WebVTT) URL` and `Video Transcript (PDF) URL` fields based on the selected resources.
+Either field may be populated independently, and existing associations can be cleared by removing the selected resource (by clicking on the `X`) and saving the video resource again.

+On course publish, the associated captions and transcript files are included in the site output and propagated to YouTube metadata as part of the standard publish process.